Record every ride

 Report everyday hazards

-A 20-minute commute uses around 5% of your battery.
+The average 20-minute recording uses around 8% of your battery.

 Your videos and GPS data are always private.

 They are never uploaded to our servers unless you expressly choose to share them.
-We only collect basic, non-identifiable metadata for analytics and crash reporting to improve our app.
-Read our privacy policy.
+We only collect basic, non-identifiable metadata for analytics and crash reporting.

 Secure, Lock, and Verify.